ZingyTomato/Niko-Bot/README.md

 # Niko-Bot
-A fully featured open source discord bot.
+Niko is an open source Discord bot.
+Designed to add a little spice, sarcasm and jokes to your server :)

 # List of commands
 **.Help**